 It is pretty rare that I actually have any corned beef leftover when I make it.
-I have been trying to make some corned beef hash for a couple of years now but never seem to have any leftover, so this year I stashed some before the crowds devoured my corned beef.
+I have been trying to make some corned beef hash for a couple of years now but never seem to have any leftover, so this year I stashed some before the crowd devoured all the corned beef.

 Corned beef hash is a wonderful meal that takes a little time to put together but it is worth the effort.